 \section{Stable cohomology of complete unordered flag varieties}

-In this section, we study the stable behavior of the cohomology of the unordered flag manifolds $\{ \UFl_n (\C) \}_n$ and $\{\UFl_n (\R) \}_n$.
-First, we recall the following classical theorem about Borel spectral sequence, i.e. Serre spectral sequence of fiber bundles $ X \rightarrow X_{hG} \rightarrow BG $ associated with the Borel construction (or homotopy quotient) $ X_{hG} $.
+We recall the following classical theorem about Borel spectral sequence (i.e., Serre spectral sequence of fiber bundles $ X \rightarrow X_{hG} \rightarrow BG $) associated with the Borel construction (or homotopy quotient) $ X_{hG} $.
 From now on we will be using this theorem in many of our proofs and computations without explicitly referring to it every time.

 \begin{theorem}[\cite{mcc}] Let $X \rightarrow X_{hG} \rightarrow BG$ be the Borel fibration associated to a $G$-space $X$.
 There is a first quadrant spectral sequence of algebras $E_r^{*,*},d^r\}$, converging to $H^*(X_{hG};\mathbb{F}_2)$ as an algebra with